Stay Balanced: Effective Ways to Combat College Burnout

 A certain amount of stress is to be expected in college, but burnout is markedly different.
 Rather than a temporary overwhelming feeling, burnout is characterized by a pervasive and persistent state of emotional, physical, and mental exhaustion that can leave you feeling detached, unmotivated, or chronically stressed.

 Knowing the signs and symptoms of burnout can help you notice its effects earlier, so you can take measures to cope and get the support you need.
-Our guide will help you:
+In this guide, you will:

 Understanding Burnout: Causes and Symptoms